rahulmadanraju/Projects/YoloV3_customized/README.md

 	- Now there is a downsample from 104x104 to 26x26 in the network and continues further till the yolo layer-94

 * We also see that the model contains 3 detection layers of which the third detection layer at 99 to 106 is not useful without the 52x52 layer.
-Also, since we have been asked to implement the model for only 2 detection layers, we can eliminate/comment on the third detection layer in the model.
-	"or"
-	- if needed, we can upsample the 97th layer by 4 to make a transition from 26x26 to 104x104 and use the third detection model for very small object detection.
+Also, since we have been asked to implement the model for only 2 detection layers, we can eliminate/comment on the third detection layer in the model "or" if needed, we can upsample the 97th layer by 4 to make a transition from 26x26 to 104x104 and use the third detection model for very small object detection.

 * Run the custom model again along with yolov3-weights and check for errors